What We Know: Iran's Missile Strike Against The U.S. In Iraq

 What Iran says

-The U.S. "received a slap in the face last night," Iranian Supreme Leader Ayatollah Ali Khamenei said Wednesday, according to the Tasnim News Agency.
+The U.S. "received a slap in the face last night," Iran's supreme leader, Ayatollah Ali Khamenei, said Wednesday, according to the Tasnim News Agency.

 The military action by itself isn't enough to satisfy Iran, Khamenei said, adding, "What is important is that the corruptive presence of the U.S. in this region must end."